dnguyencodez/dnguyencodez.github.io/_posts/2024-02-05-Machine-Learing-(In)-Security:-A-Stream-of-Problems-Part-1-(Seminar-2.1).md

 Attribute and feature extraction play essential roles in the machine learning process.
 These components are what makes up a dataset and explain to a model why each sample is labeled the way it is.
 Binaries are different than standard ML data formats, so it is imperative that the most contributing attributes are extracted.
 I believe that when performing the attribute extraction procedure, it should be done manually for various samples so that the engineers behind it can actually see what attributes actually make a file malicious.
 Then, it can be automated thereafter.
 Additionally, the paper's results show that dynamic attributes generally help a model to perform better, and I agree.
 Dynamic attributes better represent real-world scenarios as they actually encompass the execution of samples.
 A general rule in ML is to extract robust features and that does not change in cybersecurity.

 ---
+### Discussion Summary
+As I was primarily focused on pulling up real-world data samples that I missed, I was not able to write many discussion notes down.
+However, I below are the points I was able to obtain/remember.
+- Data labels constantly change
+  - When a new sample appears, it is initially labeled as generic or benign
+  - As more evaluation completes, that label is updated
+- Typically, we do not need all of a dataset
+  - Performance plateaus after a proportion of the data is used
+  - Another way to combat a plateau in performance is to use a completely different dataset or features

+#### My Thoughts
+These discussion points that I remember expand on the information discussed in the paper.
+As the paper mentioned, labeling data is an important part of data collection pertaining to malware.
+Many AVs update the labels as time passes.
+We were able to see an example of this through VirusTotal which displays the labels assigned to a specific file from various security vendors.
+The file we looked at was labeled as gen (generic) by one vendor whereas it was labeled as a TrojanBanker from another vendor.
+This example helped reiterate the point in the paper that considering time in the labeling process can really aid a model's performance in deployment.

+Additionally, both the paper and our discussion covered how all samples in a dataset are not always needed.
+A portion of a dataset can be used as the classification perfomance plateaus eventually.
+It is important to keep the distribution in mind, as reiterated throughout the paper.
+Another way to look at performance convergence is how the model is learning.
+If a model's performance converges only using 20% of the data, does that mean that it's perfect?
+Not necessarily.
+It could mean that the model is only learning the data and features within the dataset being used.
+Thus, another way to experiment with performance boost is to train on a completely new dataset with new features.

+---
+That is all for this seminar, thanks for reading!